jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The other superstition was that New Year's Day foretold the year's complexion, whether sad or joyful.
 Not its atmospheric condition.
 Sally looked upon the weather as a matter, of too slight importance to be capable of foretelling anything; but sick or sorry; penniless, cold, and hungry; busy, happy, rich, and glad,&mdash;as New Year's Day found her, so, in the main, would she be throughout the year.

 They were foolish superstitions enough, I admit; yet Sally had infused something into them not utterly and ridiculously preposterous.
-For if, as she so humbly and faithfully believed, a Providence watches over the fall of <p class="pagenum">Begin page 127</p> the sparrow, why could not the same Providence foretell to her by the position of the moon and her own impecuniosity, or the reverse, and also by the events and circumstances of New Year's Day, His gracious will concerning her for the ensuing month or year?
+For if, as she so humbly and faithfully believed, a Providence watches over the fall of <hr><p class="pagenum">Page 127</p> the sparrow, why could not the same Providence foretell to her by the position of the moon and her own impecuniosity, or the reverse, and also by the events and circumstances of New Year's Day, His gracious will concerning her for the ensuing month or year?
 It was quite worth His while to comfort her with a little gleam of hope when help was at hand, or to give her time to prepare her mind if misfortune were approaching.
 And not for the world would she have waited to get the moon over her right shoulder before she looked up, or in any other way have tampered with the omen.
 It was certainly not her doing that they were to take possession of their new quarters in Männerchor Hall on Sylvester-Abend[^Sylvester] itself, or that the New Year was to open so brightly with a concert and ball; but it was not strange, but touching, how persistently she strove that Susan should be perfectly well by the eventful day.

 [^Sylvester]: New Year's Eve (German); literally, "Sylvester night."